Dual pairs in complex classical groups and Lie algebras: Embeddings

-Let $U$, $V$, and $W$ be finite dimensional complex vector spaces such that $U = V \otimes W$.
-Additionally, assume that $U$ and $W$ admit symplectic forms, and that $V$ admits an orthogonal form.
-Assume, without loss of generality, that $W$ has the standard symplectic form $\Omega_m$, so that the matrix $\Omega$ giving the symplectic form on $U = V \otimes W$ can be written as
+Let $X$ and $Y$ be finite-dimensional complex vector spaces of dimensions $k$ and $2\ell$, respectively.
+Additionally, assume that $X$ admits an orthogonal form and that $Y$ admits a symplectic form (so that $X \otimes Y$ admits a symplectic form).
+Write $I_k$ for the orthogonal form on $X$ and

-(Note that all symplectic forms are isomorphic, so we are free to make these assumptions regarding the symplectic forms of $W$ and $U$.)